Kumar-Sahani200/pdfchad/README.md

 Built with the Next.js 13.5 App Router, tRPC, TypeScript, Prisma & Tailwind

+## Purpose:

+- Allows people to upload and chat with a PDF

 ## Features

 - 🛠️ Complete SaaS Built From Scratch